⚖️ Understanding The Law the Right Way | Terry Stops Explained — Pat-Downs and Legal Limits (Chapter Five)

 No valid suspicion means no valid detention.

-What Officers Are Allowed to Do During a Terry Stop.
+What Officers May Do During a Terry Stop

 During a lawful Terry stop, officers may: